lance-gg/lance/README.md

 and debug.

 ## See it in action
-An online demo is in the works!
-Stay tuned
+Check out the official demo: [Spaaace](http://spaaace.herokuapp.com)

 ## Features:

 * Focus on writing your game.
 Incheon takes care of the netcode
-* Supports any type of game or genre
+* Can support any type of game or genre
 * Optimized networking
-    * TCP via websockets / UDP via WebRTC (soon)
+    * TCP via websockets
     * Communication is packed and serialized into binary
     * Automatic handling of network spikes with step correction
 * Intelligent sync strategies for lag handling
-    * Extrapolation with step re-enactment on the clients, or:
+    * Extrapolation (client side prediciton) with step re-enactment or:
     * Interpolation for optimal object motion
 * API for dynamic game-world objects
     * game worlds with physics engines (currently only physijs)